Nights Away Answers

 The assessment for a nights away permit is on an individual's technical and personal abilities to run quality nights away experiences.
 It's then easy for them to include leaders of any section, especially if they don’t have much experience with that section personally, to ensure the programme is relevant for the young people involved.
 So in the same way you would not expect to see someone with a climbing permit only being allowed to take cubs climbing, you would also not expect to see someone with a nights away permit only being allowed to take cubs camping.

 The approval for nights away events (as with all activities) lies with the home District Commissioner, not the campsite warden.
-It is not possible to make campsite wardens responsible for this approval as they have no line management responsibility for the people concerned, and when people stayed at non-scout centres, or greenfield sites such as farmers' fields, there would be no-one to give approval for the event to take place.
+It isn't possible to make campsite wardens responsible for this approval, as they've no line management responsibility for the people concerned, and when people stayed at non-scout centres, or greenfield sites such as farmers' fields, there would be no-one to give approval for the event to take place.

 You should be aware of the following information:

-1. A Nights Away Permit holder has responsibility for any night’s away activities where under 18s are present (POR 9.56a).
+1. A Nights Away Permit holder has responsibility for any night’s away activities where under 18s are present (POR 9.2).

 2. Where adults are present at the event the permit holder must be onsite.
 Therefore meaning, in a joint Explorer Scout and Scout Network event a night’s away permit holder must be onsite and you cannot operate under Event Passports.

-3. A minimum of two Scout Network members must have a full adult role (in order to meet the Explorer Scout ratios outlined in POR 4.7j) and appropriate vetting checks (as per POR 3.26b and 3.26m) and one must have the relevant level of Nights Away Permit.
+3. A minimum of two Scout Network members must have a full adult role (in order to meet the Explorer Scout ratios outlined in POR rule 4.4) and appropriate vetting checks (as per POR chapter 16) and one must have the relevant level of Nights Away Permit.

 4. Although Scout Network members are youth members, where they could be considered to be in a leadership position or during overnight activities where no leaders are present, they would be considered to be adults.
 Therefore subject to the appointment requirements as explained in point 3.